-The Merriam-Webster Dictionary Has Been Trolling Trump For Months
+The Merriam-Webster Dictionary Has Been Trolling Trump On Twitter For Months

 Social Web

-The Merriam-Webster Dictionary Has Been Trolling Trump For Months
+The Merriam-Webster Dictionary Has Been Trolling Trump On Twitter For Months

 Merriam-Webster has a message for the Trump administration: There is no such thing as an "alternative fact."
 There are facts, and then there are falsehoods.

-That memo was at least implied this week when the dictionary publisher tweeted the definition of a fact just hours after Trump adviser Kellyanne Conway appeared on Meet The Press and referred to statements by White House Press Secretary Sean Spicer about the inaugural crowd size as "alternative facts."
+That memo was at least implied this week when the dictionary publisher tweeted the definition of a fact just hours after Trump adviser Kellyanne Conway appeared on Meet The Press and referred to statements by White House press secretary Sean Spicer about the inaugural crowd size as "alternative facts."

 📈A fact is a piece of information presented as having objective reality. https://t.co/gCKRZZm23c— Merriam-Webster (@MerriamWebster) January 22, 2017

-Later, Merriam-Webster threw another dig at Conway by tweeting an alternate definition of the word, "fact."
+Later, Merriam-Webster threw another dig at Conway by tweeting an alternative definition of the word "fact."

 *whispers into the void* In contemporary use, fact is understood to refer to something with actual existence. https://t.co/gCKRZZm23c— Merriam-Webster (@MerriamWebster) January 24, 2017